nbro/andz/CONVENTIONS.md

     - I think the answer depends on what `f` is intended to be used by, that is
         - if the users of `f` are intended to be programmers, then we should establish contracts

-        - if the users of `f` are real users, then usually the really user doesn't care about the implementation of `f`, and therefore exceptions should be raised.
+        - if the users of `f` are real users, then usually the real user doesn't care about the implementation of `f`, and therefore exceptions should be raised.

     1. We don't know 100% sure that only a certain type of user is going to use `f`, so what should we do in these cases?